giilbert/chirp-2/README.md

 ### Steps:

+1. Create a `.env.local` file with the appropriate environment variables (see `.env.example`)
-1. Install dependencies: `yarn`
+2. Install dependencies: `yarn`
-2. Start redis and MySQL service: `docker compose up`
+3. Start redis and MySQL service: `docker compose up`
-3. Set up the database: `yarn prisma db push`
+4. Set up the database: `yarn prisma db push`
-4. Start the app: `yarn dev`
+5. Start the app: `yarn dev`
-5. If everything went right, you should be able to access the app at `http://localhost:3000`
+6. If everything went right, you should be able to access the app at `http://localhost:3000`

 ## License